mukesh5053/ThesaurusCodeChallenge/README.md

 # Thesaurus.CodeChallenge
-Assingment to create a .NET console application that implements an interface (IThesaurus).
+Assingment to create a .NET web API and ClassLib to thesaurus solution

-Application built on Cross Platform framework using **.Net 5, C#, Entity Framework, SQL server.**
+Application built on Cross Platform framework using **.Net 5, WebAPI, C#, Entity Framework, SQL server, Blazor.**
-Serlog is used for logging
+Serilog is used for logging webapi.

-It is an console application with .logic packed in .Net standard library so that it can be pluged in to other type of application like Web API.
+**In order to run this application you musts set the database. you can find the database script in the project.

-In order to run this application you musts set the database. you can find the database script in the project.
+SQL connection string configurable in appSetting.json file, if needed you can update connection string.**
-SQL connection string configurable in appSetting.json file, if needed you can update connection string.
+You can also configure serilog output in appSetting.json

 **Thank you for showing interest in my profile and giving me opportunity to work on the test assingment.**